History of the New York Islanders: 1980–1983: The Dynasty

 These four banners hang in Nassau Veterans Memorial Coliseum and represent the four Stanley Cup championships the Islanders won from 1980 through 1983.

 In 1981–82 the Islanders won a then-record 15 straight games en route to a franchise-record 118 points, while Mike Bossy set a scoring record for right wingers with 147 points in an 80-game schedule.
-The Islanders won the regular-season title, yet once in the playoffs against the Pittsburgh Penguins they found themselves down late in the third period of deciding game 5 before John Tonelli scored both the tying goal and the overtime winner.
-After defeating the Rangers in six games they swept both the upstart Quebec Nordiques and the Cinderella story Vancouver Canucks in the first ever coast-to-coast Stanley Cup Finals for their third straight championship.
+The Islanders won the regular-season title, yet once in the playoffs against the Pittsburgh Penguins they found themselves down late in the third period of deciding game five before John Tonelli scored both the tying goal and the overtime winner.
+After defeating the Rangers in six games they swept both the upstart Quebec Nordiques and the Cinderella story Vancouver Canucks in the first ever coast-to-coast Stanley Cup Final for their third straight championship.
 During that series Bossy, upended by a check from Tiger Williams and falling parallel to the ice, managed to hook the puck with his stick and score.
 Bossy netted the Stanley Cup-winning goal and was awarded the Conn Smythe Trophy.

 The next year, although the Islanders had won three straight Stanley Cups, more attention was being paid to the upstart Edmonton Oilers, whose young superstar Wayne Gretzky had just shattered existing scoring records.
 The 1982–83 season was thus a battle to decide which was the best team in the NHL.
-The Oilers had a better regular season, but the Islanders swept them in the Stanley Cup Finals to win their fourth straight championship.
+The Oilers had a better regular season, but the Islanders swept them in the Stanley Cup Final to win their fourth straight championship.
 Billy Smith was named the Most Valuable Player of the Playoffs after shutting down the Oilers' vaunted scoring machine.
 Gretzky failed to score a goal during the series.
 The Sutter brothers, Duane and Brent, scored 7 and 5 points respectively in the first 3 games, while Bossy again scored the Stanley Cup-winning goal in game four.
 After that game, the Oilers players walked past the Islanders' dressing room and were surprised to see the champions exhausted.
 Oilers players such as Gretzky and Mark Messier said that they realized at that moment how much it would actually take to win the Stanley Cup.